jokoframework/captura-formserver-community/RUN.md

 - server.properties

-Change the path to the home for webfiles configured before
+Change the path to the home for webfiles configured before, make sure `images`, `csv` and `upload` folders, under `server.home` are writable for Tomcat process.

 ```
 server.home = /opt/captura/webfiles